 AI-powered chatbots are software programs that simulate human-like messaging interactions with customers.
 They can be integrated into social media, messaging services, websites, branded mobile apps, and more.
 AI chatbots are frequently used for straightforward tasks like delivering information or helping users take various administrative actions without navigating to another channel.
 They have proven excellent solutions for brands looking to enhance customer support, engagement, and retention.

-2. Voice-activated bots
+2. Voice bots

 Voice bots are AI-powered software that allows a caller to use their voice to explore an interactive voice response (IVR) system.
 They can be used for customer care and assistance and to automate appointment scheduling and payment processing operations.